-My research deals with community involvement in environmental governance, particularly impact assessment.
-An important focus of my work is the learning implications of involvement and the consequences for social dimensions of sustainability.
-I study non-formal and informal learning and multiple types of outcomes, such as cognitive, value, behavioural, relational and institutional change.
-My work encompasses different societal levels (individuals, groups and organizations) and various social aspects, e.g., adaptive capacity, environmental justice and socio-political empowerment.
+My research program deals with community involvement in environmental governance, particularly environmental impact assessment.
+An important focus of my work is the learning implications of involvement and the consequences for social aspects of sustainability.
+I study non-formal, informal and social learning and different types of outcomes, such as cognitive, value, behavioural, relational, policy and institutional change.
+My work covers various levels of social organization (e.g., individuals, groups and organizations) and different aspects of social sustainability (e.g., adaptive capacity, environmental justice and socio-political empowerment).

-- Climate Learning and Adaptation for Northern Development (C-LAND) is a five-year (2018-23) project with Ryan Bullock and Melanie Zurba (Dalhousie University).
-Supported by a SSHRC Insight Grant, this research is examining how to improve adaptive capacity in Canada's renewable resource sectors and regions.
+Co-Investigator, Climate Learning and Adaptation for Northern Development (C-LAND) (2018-23), SSHRC Insight Grant (Ryan Bullock, PI).
+This research is examining how social learning can be used to improve adaptive capacity in Canada's renewable resource sectors and regions.

-- Judicial Environmentalism and the Poor: Examining the Impacts of Green Benches of State High Courts and National Green Tribunals in India (2017-20) is led by Kirit Patel at UWinnipeg affiliate Menno Simons College, part of Canadian Mennonite University.
-Funded by a SSHRC Insight Development Grant and the Queen Elizabeth II Diamond Jubilee Advanced Scholars Program, this study is assessing the impacts of high court and NGT rulings on environmental protection and social development.
+Co-Principal Investigator, Judicial Environmentalism and the Poor: Examining the Impacts of Green Benches of State High Courts and National Green Tribunals in India (2017-20), SSHRC Insight Development Grant (Kirit Patel, PI), Queen Elizabeth II Diamond Jubilee Advanced Scholars Program.
+This study is assessing the impacts of high court and NGT rulings on environmental protection and social development.

-- The Langside Learning Garden is a five-year (2018-23) community-based project undertaken in partnership with the Spence Neighbourhood Association.
-The project team includes Lee Anne Block, Judith Harris and Raf Otfinowski from UWinnipeg, and Olivia Michalczuk and Jamil Mahmood from SNA.
-The goals of the project are to develop sustainable urban gardening practices and model meaningful relationships between the University and the Spence neighbourhood.
+Co-Principal Investigator, Langside Learning Garden (2018-23) Spence Neighbourhood Association, University of Winnipeg, United Nations Association of Canada (Lee Anne Block, Judith Harris, Raf Otfinowski, Olivia Michalczuk, Co-PIs).
+This is a community-based action research project to develop sustainable urban gardening practices and model meaningful relationships between the University and the Spence neighbourhood.

-- Wa Ni Ska Tan: An Alliance of Hydro Impacted Communities (2016-23) (SSHRC Partnership Grant) (Stéphan McLachlan, University of Manitoba, PI)
+- Wa Ni Ska Tan: An Alliance of Hydro Impacted Communities (2016-23) (SSHRC Partnership Grant) (Stéphane McLachlan, University of Manitoba, PI)